Transgender rights in the United States: V-coding

-A 2018 report from the Indiana Maurer University School of Law found that it was common for trans women placed in men's prisons to be assigned to cells with aggressive cisgender male cellmates as both a reward and a means of placation for said cellmates, so as to maintain social control and to, as one inmate described it, "keep the violence rate down".
+A 2018 report from the Indiana Maurer University School of Law, along with a subsequent report in the UCLA Journal of Gender and Law, found that, based on accounts of former inmates, it was common for trans women placed in men's prisons to be assigned to cells with aggressive cisgender male cellmates to maintain social control and to, as one inmate described it, "keep the violence rate down".
 Trans women used in this manner are often raped daily.
 This process is known as "V-coding", and has been described as so common that it is effectively "a central part of a trans woman's sentence".

-The report also found it common for correctional officers to publicly strip search trans women inmates, before putting their bodies on display for not only the other correctional officers, but for the other prisoners.
-Trans women in this situation are sometimes made to dance, present, or masturbate at the CO's discretion.

-The prisoners serving as customers for these women are informally referred to as "husbands".
-Trans women who physically resist the customer's advances are often criminally charged with assault and placed in solitary confinement, the assault charge then being used to extend the woman's prison stay and deny her parole.
+The prisoners serving as "customers" for these women are informally referred to as "husbands".
+A 2021 California study found that 69% of trans women prisoners reported being made to perform sexual acts they would have rather not, 58.5% reported being violently sexually assaulted, and 88% overall reported having taken part in a "marriage-like relationship".
+Trans women who physically resist the rape are often criminally charged with assault and placed in solitary confinement, the assault charge then being used to extend the woman's prison stay and deny her parole.

+It is common for correctional officers to publicly strip search trans women inmates, putting their bodies on display for staff members and other inmates.
+Trans women in this situation are sometimes made to dance, present, or masturbate at the correctional officers' discretion.
+A 2017 study by the Sylvia Rivera Law Project found that 75% of trans women respondents in New York state prisons were subjected to sexual violence by a correctional officer, with 32% being victimized by two or more COs and 27% of respondents being forced to perform oral sex for a CO.

+ICE detention

+Transgender men in ICE custody under the Trump Administration have reportedly been specifically subjected to forced labor programs, with justifications given by guards including "If you wanna be a man, I'll treat you like a man" and "Aren't you strong enough?
+Aren't you a man?".
+Those who refused faced punishments including beatings and solitary confinement, with many also reporting severe sexual abuse.
+Data is hard to come by, however, as starting in 2025 ICE stopped complying with a federal law which required them to report data on transgender people in their custody.